Sinevia/php-serverless/README.md

 Returns the requested $_SESSION name-value pair if it exists

 ### once($name, $default = null, $functions = [], $options = []) ###
-Returns a once value if it exists in $_SESSION if it exists, then its deleted
+Returns a once value if it exists in $_SESSION.
+After the value is returned, it is deleted

 ### function reqOrSess($name, $default = null, $functions = []) ###